-The Microbiological Diagnostic Unit Public Health Laboratory (MDU PHL) provides a comprehensive microbiological investigation and advisory service for the public health community.
-This is supported by strong molecular biology, a substantial bacterial culture collection, and, expertise in infectious disease epidemiology and infection control.
-One of the major focuses of MDU PHL is transitioning existing technologies onto genomic platforms.
+The Microbiological Diagnostic Unit Public Health Laboratory (MDU PHL) provides a microbiological investigation, detection, enumeration, reference characterisation, challenge testing and advisory service for the public health community.
+This is supported by strong molecular biology, a substantial culture collection, and, expertise in infectious disease epidemiology and infection control.
 We are committed to providing an efficient, effective, legally robust and timely public health laboratory service in the biological, medical and veterinary fields, including forensic operations.
 These activities incorporate the principles of ISO/IEC 17025, ISO 15189, and ISO 14001 in a Quarantine Approved Premises fulfilling the requirements of The National Health Security Act.